 Even the best fans can struggle with direct contact with rain in outdoor spaces.
 If you install an outdoor ceiling fan, it should stand up to direct exposure to water, especially in wet locations with heavy rains.
 For example, damp-rated fans are great for open-air decks with mild moisture levels.
+Wet-rated fans are specifically designed to withstand direct exposure to water, making them suitable for outdoor areas that can be directly exposed to rain, snow, or other water sources.
 Before making your final decision, read this guide to damp-rated vs wet-rated fans.

 Do not invest in a wet-rated fan unless you have an uncovered outdoor space needing air circulation.